For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 PhD in Creative Arts Therapies

-The PhD in Creative Arts Therapies is a research-focused, high-to-low residency program housed within the Department of Creative Arts Therapies in the College of Nursing & Health Professions at Drexel University, a comprehensive global research university located in Philadelphia, PA.
+The PhD in Creative Arts Therapies is a research-focused program housed within the Department of Creative Arts Therapies in the College of Nursing & Health Professions at Drexel University, a comprehensive global research university located in Philadelphia, PA.

 The PhD in Creative Arts Therapies program is one of four graduate programs offered by the Department of Creative Arts Therapies at Drexel University.
-Originally established as part of Hahnemann Medical College in 1974, the department also offers Master of Arts degrees in Art Therapy & Counseling, Music Therapy & Counseling and Dance/Movement Therapy & Counseling.
-MCP Hahnemann University merged with Drexel in 2002, resulting in the creation of Drexel's College of Nursing & Health Professions.
+The department also offers Master of Arts degrees in Art Therapy and Counseling, Music Therapy and Counseling and Dance/Movement Therapy and Counseling.
+PhD students have the opportunity to be involved in the MA programs through teaching, supervision and thesis and culminating project advisement.
+Because the department is part of the College of Nursing and Health professions, students and faculty have many opportunities for interdisciplinary learning and scholarship.

 PROGRAM COMPONENTS